guoyue-policy/guoyue-policy.github.io/_pages/about.md

   - /about.html
 ---

-**Yue Guo** is an Associate Professor and Chair of the Department of Public Policy at the School of Government, Beijing Normal University.
-He received his Ph.D. in Management from Tsinghua University and completed postdoctoral research at Harvard University.
+**Yue Guo** is an Associate Professor with teunre and Director of the Department of Public Policy at the [School of Government](http://www.sg.bnu.edu.cn), [Beijing Normal University](https://www.bnu.edu.cn).
+He received his Ph.D. in Public Administration from Tsinghua University and completed postdoctoral research at Harvard University.
 His research interests include behavioral public policy, policy process theory, and technology governance.

 His recent work has been published in *Public Administration Review*, *Public Administration*, *Government Information Quarterly*, as well as top Chinese journals such as *Chinese Public Administration* and *Journal of Public Management*.
 He has served as principal investigator for several major research projects, including the National Natural Science Foundation of China (General and Youth Programs), a key project under the national high-end think tank initiative, and the inaugural Excellent Youth Innovation Team at Beijing Normal University.